bratlove123/weather-phong-ho/README.md

 ## Features
 - UI:
-    + Can do search to search a city with cool UI
+    + Can do search weather by type a city
     + Display background color of weather base on the degree: Cold - Blue, Good - Green, Hot - Red
     + Have css placeholder